What is a trademark filing basis?

 Can a Section 44(e) foreign registration basis be added later after initial filing?

 Yes, an applicant can add a Section 44(e) filing basis after the initial filing and before publication [see TMEP 806.03(g)].
 To do so, the applicant must include a copy of the foreign registration with the amendment, and an English translation.
-This is contrast to a Section 44(d) filing basis which can be added only within six months of the filing date of the foreign application.
+In contrast, a Section 44(d) filing basis can be added only within six months of the filing date of the foreign application.

 What if the foreign priority application under Section 44(d) does not mature into a registration?